espipj/TFG/documentacion/files/Http/Controllers/GenesController.php.txt

     /**
      * This function show us the view to input genetic data to a Ganado.
      *
-     * @param null $Ganado id of the Ganado we want to add or edit genetic data
+     * @param integer $Ganado id of the Ganado we want to add or edit genetic data
      * @return \Illuminate\Contracts\View\Factory|\Illuminate\View\View View with the form to input genetic data */ public function anadirGenes($Ganado = null)